The Enriching Group For Men

 How The Group Works

-We will have 8 people per group with two group coaching facilitators.
+We will have 8 people per group with one or two group coaching facilitators.
 The group meets once per week and last 1 1/2 hours.
-We ask each new member to make a 3-month commitment to the group
+We ask each new member to make a minimum 3-month commitment to the group